davidsalib/minvo-unsplash-image-interview/README.md

 ### Requirements

 - Use TypeScript
+- Please use Tailwind for styling if you are familiar, otherwise use what you are comfortable with
 - Show loading state during image fetch
 - Display images in a responsive grid
 - Handle empty search queries